Leo3418/RealMute/README.md

 Upgrading from version 1.x?
 ----------
-Because changes of internal mechanisms of muting players, the **config.yml** will be automatically updated to 2.x format.<br />
+Because of changes of internal mechanisms of muting players, the **config.yml** will be automatically updated to 2.x format.<br />

 Features
 ----------